alexjuda/dotfiles/linux/ansible/README.md

 Steps to run manually on the target:

-1. Set up 1Password.
-2. Open neovim.
+1. Open neovim.
 Run: `:PaqSync`
-3. Fix telescope repo.
+2. Fix telescope repo.
-4. Log in to:
+3. Log in to:
+    1. 1Password app.
-    1. Firefox.
+    2. Firefox.
-    2. "Internet Accounts" in Gnome Settings.
+    3. "Internet Accounts" in Gnome Settings.
+    4. `gh auth login`
-    3. Spotify.
+    5. Spotify.
-    4. Signal.
+    6. Signal.